simonnagel/VRED-drawLinesDesktopCollab/readme.md

 # VRED-drawLinesDesktopCollab
 ## Improve your Design Collaboration by drawing 3D Lines on 3D Geometry in VRED in Standard Desktop Mode.
+Interactivly communicate Design Intent and Issues virtually to your colleagues directly in your VRED Environment.
+Collaboration participants will see the drawings and sketches immedeatly.

 Just paste the Scene in the Script Editor of VRED and press run.